Verified Gross Mass (VGM) Guide: SOLAS Compliance for Freight Forwarders

 VGM weight is the sum of three parts: the cargo itself, all packaging, pallets, dunnage, and securing material inside the container, and the tare weight of the empty container.
 It is not the cargo weight alone.

 There is no single global deadline.
-Each carrier and terminal sets its own VGM cut-off for each vessel and voyage, published on the booking confirmation.
-As a working rule the VGM cut-off falls one to three days before the vessel departs, and it is usually earlier than the cargo gate-in cut-off.
+Each carrier and terminal sets its own VGM cutoff for each vessel and voyage, published on the booking confirmation.
+As a working rule the cutoff falls one to three days before the vessel departs, and it is usually earlier than the cargo gate in cutoff.

 What happens if VGM is missing or late?

-A container without a valid VGM by the cut-off is not loaded and is rolled to a later vessel.
+A container without a valid VGM by the cutoff is not loaded and is rolled to a later vessel.
 The shipper then absorbs rebooking fees, port storage and demurrage charges, and the cost of a delayed shipment.
-Some carriers and terminals also apply a handling or amendment charge for a missing, late, or corrected VGM.
+Most carriers and terminals also apply a per container handling or amendment charge for a missing, late, or corrected VGM, typically in the 25 to 100 USD range.

 Is a VGM charge or fee applied to shipments?

-Some carriers and terminals apply a VGM-related handling or amendment fee, most often when a declaration is missing, submitted late, or corrected after the cut-off.
-The amount varies by carrier and port.
+Most carriers and terminals apply a VGM handling or amendment fee, most often when a declaration is missing, submitted late, or corrected after the cutoff.
+The amount varies by carrier and port and is typically in the 25 to 100 USD per container range.
 Filing an accurate VGM on time through the correct channel is the reliable way to avoid these charges.

 Keep Reading